0xgrey/hibpcheck/README.md

  - Generate a wordlist with either emails or phone numbers, one account for each line.
  - The wordlist must be included in the second argument.

-Sleep intervals are set at 2 seconds between reqeusts to avoid rate limiting.
+Sleep intervals are set at 2 seconds between reqeusts to avoid rate limiting by Cloudflare.

 ## TODO:
  - Check if breached account credentials are available on [Dehashed](https://dehashed.com/)